tomato42/marvin-toolkit/README.md

 or system under test to process the message.

-Use of non-constant time code, differences in memory accesses, explicit error handling, etc. All those things impact the time it takes the system under test to process a ciphertext.
+Use of non-constant time code, differences in memory accesses, explicit error handling, etc.—all those things impact the time it takes the system under test to process a ciphertext.
-That means that both the library providing the API needs to process the ciphertext in side-channel free manner, it needs to provide the error to the application in side-channel free manner, and the application using the API needs to process the error in side-channel free manner.
+That means that the library providing the API needs to process the ciphertext in side-channel free manner, it needs to provide the error to the application in side-channel free manner, and the application using the API needs to process the error in side-channel free manner.